2020 SGSO Leadership Institute

 - Have relevance with racially and economically diverse communities

-- Have a primary focus on providing trainings for garden-based educators in their region, and
+- Have a primary focus on providing trainings for garden-based educators in their region

-- Plan to host garden-based professional development for educators between February – June 2019
+- Plan to host garden-based professional development for educators in 2020

-- Make organizational sites plan for Professional Development and School Garden support
+- Make organizational site plans for Professional Development and Program Assessment

 - Develop and update resources to share with a wider national audience

-The institute will take place at Mission Springs Conference Center located in a Redwood forest near Santa Cruz, CA. Participants are responsible to pay their own travel expenses to/from San Jose or San Francisco Airport and a nominal fee* based on your organization’s capacity.
-Lodging, meals, and airport-to-conference center transportation will be provided.
+The institute will take place at Mission Springs Conference Center, located in a redwood forest near Santa Cruz, CA. Thanks to generous support from Whole Kids Foundation, participants are only responsible to pay a nominal fee* based on their organization’s capacity.
+Airfare stipends are also available to ensure that travel expenses do not present a barrier for attendance.
+Once participants arrive at one of our local airports, all lodging, meals, and airport-to-conference center transportation will be provided.

 Draft Institute Agenda